Table of Contents

 Portland is organized into four quadrants - SW, NW, SE, NE (and North Portland, which is the fifth quadrant, that’s just how we do it).
-Burnside divides North and South, and the Willamette River (said in a way that rhymes with “damnit”) divides East and West.
+Burnside divides North and South, and the Willamette River divides East and West.
 North Portland is North of Burnside, east of the Willamete, and west of I-5.
 The Elliot Center is in SW Portland.
 Below are some neighborhoods to check out.

 Cat, brunch and coffee paradise.
 Full of charming houses and apartments.
 Food-cart central.
 Look for places in Sunnyside, Richmond, Division, Belmont, and Hawthorne neighborhoods or search the Zip Code 97214.
 Bike or ~25 min bus ride to the venue.

-Lots of cats, bars and brunch.
-Charming, walkable neighborhood but further out from the venue.
+Charming, walkable neighborhood with lots of bars and brunch, but further out from the venue.

 The Streetcar - It’s slow!
 But sometimes it’s better than walking if it happens to be going where you need to go.
 Separate tickets from the bus and MAX.

-The Bus and the MAX MAX - a cool light rail named after Max Ogden.
-Goes from the Airport to Downtown (Red line).
-The bus is reasonably reliable and you can track you bus’ arrival time with the Trimet app.
+The Bus and the MAX MAX is the light rail and goes from the Airport to Downtown (Red line).
+The bus is reasonably reliable and you can track your bus’ arrival time with the Trimet app.
 Important because during off-peak hours, the busses run less frequently.

 Trimet Tickets app - Ride the bus or the MAX with interchangeable passes, pay once for a two hour window of as much public transportation you can get, just show the driver your ticket on your phone when you get on.